Mike (musician)

-Michael Jordan Bonema (born October 13, 1998), known professionally as Mike (stylized as MIKE), is an American rapper, songwriter and record producer based in New York City.
-Bonema's non-typical upbringing, having experienced life in Livingston, London, Essex, Philadelphia and New York City, has had an audible influence on his diverse and experimental music style.
+Michael Jordan Bonema (born October 13, 1998), known professionally as Mike (stylized in all caps), is an American rapper, songwriter and record producer based in New York City.
+Bonema's atypical upbringing, having experienced life in New Jersey, England, Philadelphia and New York City, has had an audible influence on his diverse and experimental music style.

 Bonema launched his professional career via his Bandcamp page in 2015.
 He gained interest from listeners, journalists and industry executives alike as he released several short-run EPs, his first critically reviewed mixtape, Winter New York, and his first full-length project, Longest Day, Shortest Night.
 Bonema then experienced a break-out year in 2017, as he became recognised within hip hop circles via his next full-length project, entitled May God Bless Your Hustle, in June 2017.

-Bonema then released several follow-up projects, including Black Soap in May 2018, quickly followed by Renaissance Man in June 2018 and War in My Pen in January 2019.
+Bonema then released several follow-up projects, including Black Soap in May 2018, quickly followed by Renaissance Man in June 2018 and War in My Pen in December 2018.
 He has continued to gain external interest from the likes of Pitchfork, The Fader and The New Yorker for his lyricism, music production and cultural influence.

 Bonema is a co-founder of Slums (stylised as [sLUms].), an online-focused, underground hip-hop collective consisting of himself, Adé Hakim, Jodi.10k (formerly Jazz Jodi), Darryl Johnson, King Carter and Mason Dreiling.
 He currently releases his music through his own independent record label and publishing company, 10k.

 Early life

 Michael Jordan Bonema was born on October 13, 1998, in Livingston, New Jersey.
 He spent his early years in New Jersey, before moving to England at age 5, where his mother thought he would receive better educational opportunities.
-Bonema spent five years growing up in the Hackney neighbourhood of London, where he claimed he was "stripped away from American culture and pushed into British culture".
+Bonema spent five years growing up in Hackney, London, where he claimed he was "stripped away from American culture and pushed into British culture".
 At age 10, Bonema first became interested in making music after listening to the English Grime artist Skepta.
 At age 12, Bonema returned to Philadelphia with his father, where he continued to experience and learn about American hip-hop culture.
 At age 16, he re-settled to The Bronx with his father, before moving to Brooklyn, eventually founding Slums with his friends.